 Omnisend’s automation sequences go even further by allowing marketers to incorporate several channels into their workflow.
 Sequences can even be split to trigger particular messages or channels in response to specific triggers, meaning your customer can trigger a split and receive a specific message adjusted to their behavior.

 Omnisend offers all critical lifecycle workflows plus templates that help you get started quickly: welcome, browse, product, and cart abandonment, lapsed-purchaser, order confirmation, and many more.
 Kerrits, for example, leveraged Omnisend’s marketing automation tools to increase revenue per email by an incredible 50 percent.
-Similarly, Black Halo was able to generate $20,000 in additional revenue in their very first month with Omnisend.

 Both Remarkety and Omnisend are built to streamline email campaigns and help marketers build personalized messages that will resonate with their readers.
 Each platform also uses a drag and drop interface to facilitate email creation.